Connie Szerszen

-Her next book, COMFORTS--BLESSED ARE THEY.., was an inspirational work for those who are grieving and published in August 2016.
+Her next book, COMFORTS—BLESSED ARE THEY.., was an inspirational work for those who are grieving and published in August 2016.

 Connie Szerszen is known to her listeners as the Top Rock Girly Jock and Polish Princess and ends her shows with "Jeszcze Polska nie zginęła", the first line of the Polish national anthem.

 In addition, Szerszen is a portrait artist.
 Szerszen's portraits of donors hang in the main entrance at St. Luke's Medical Center in Milwaukee, Wisconsin, and in the Karen Yontz Women's Cardiac Awareness Centers in Milwaukee and West Allis, Wisconsin.
 Her works also hang at The Oconomowoc Hospital's Cancer Center; St. Mary of Nazareth in Chicago; Inverness Golf Club; Holy Family Parish, Inverness, Illinois; and the Village Hall in Roselle, Illinois.
 She has also done works for private and corporate clients, such as USG Corporation.
 On October 19, 2003, THE DAILY HERALD did a full page cover story on Connie's art.
 In February 2006, Crain's Chicago Business did a feature story on her portraiture.
-In 2011, Paraclete Press requested permission to use her painting of St. Pope John Paul II on the cover of GOD WILL PROVIDE by Patricia Treece.
+In 2011, Paraclete Press requested permission to use her painting of Pope John Paul II on the cover of GOD WILL PROVIDE by Patricia Treece.

 Szerszen has attended School of the Art Institute of Chicago, American Academy of Art, Northwestern University and The Palette & Chisel in Chicago with Dave Becker in October 2002,and The Studio of Long Grove with Romel de la Torre in 2003.